Cultural Differences in International Merger and Acquisitions

 All three resulted in communication failures which in turn caused a sharp reduction in productivity.

 The proof is in the pudding' as we like the say, and the pudding did not taste good.
 As you can see, share prices plummeted.

 How much money was paid by Daimler for Chrysler in 1998? $38 billion

-How much money paid by Cerberus Capital for Chrysler in 2007? $7.4 billion
+How much money was paid by Cerberus Capital for Chrysler in 2007? $7.4 billion

 The sheer difference in the amounts of money paid for Chrysler by Daimler and later by Cerberus Capital makes one really wonder how such a promising merger could fail so dramatically.

-Usually, it is extremely difficult to pin-point exactly what role culture played in a success or in a failure.
+Usually, it is extremely difficult to pinpoint exactly what role culture played in the success or failure.
 However, in the case of Daimler-Chrysler, it would be a safe assumption to say that cultural factor was among the crucial ones which determined the downfall of a new company.